-Over the past half century, Ray Jean Jordan Montague, a registered professional engineer, has been incredibly influential in transforming the field of marine vessel construction.
+Raye Jean Jordan Montague, a registered professional engineer, was incredibly influential in transforming the field of marine vessel construction.
 A longtime employee of the U.S. Navy and a leader in its transition to the use of Computer-Aided Design and Computer-Aided Manufacturing (CAD/CAM), Montague created the first computer-generated rough draft of a U.S. naval ship in 1971.
 Amazingly, she completed this undertaking in only 18 hours, despite being given one month to do so by her department.
-For this achievement and others, including being the Navy’s first female program manager of ships, she is now celebrated as a “hidden figure,” joining the recently-recognized group of African American women who played a key role in advancing the U.S. space program.
+For this achievement and others, including being the navy’s first female program manager of ships, she is now celebrated as a “hidden figure,” joining the recently-recognized group of African American women who played a key role in advancing the U.S. space program.

-Montague retired in 1990.
-She currently lives in west Little Rock, Arkansas, and is active with several local nonprofit organizations as well as the local school system.
-Montague has one adult son, David R. Montague, director of eLearning and professor of criminal justice at the University of Arkansas at Little Rock.
-The Innovation Press will release a new children’s book based on Montague’s life, The Girl with a Mind for Math: The Story of Raye Montague in fall 2018.
+Montague retired in 1990 and lived in west Little Rock, Arkansas, where she was active with several local nonprofit organizations as well as the local school system.
+The Innovation Press released a new children’s book based on Montague’s life, The Girl with a Mind for Math: The Story of Raye Montague in 2018.